 Unlike most transgender men, I wanted at one time to appear female.
 I tried to conform to societies rules about being female.
 I became very sick, disabled and it almost took my life.

 Now, unlike a transgender woman, I now want to appear male, and look forward to my beard coming in and dressing and doing everything to conform to male.
 The only thing I will not do is cut my hair to conform to appearing a typical male.
 When I appeared female, I hated my body hair and facial hair.
 This mostly due to societal expectations of the female having to abide by social norms in appearance.
 So…….

 My Answer: Do you consider yourself transgender?

-So, when I am asked if I am transgender I will say, Yes!
+So, when I am asked if I am transgender I will say, Yes, sort of.
 However, obviously not in the same way as a typical transgender person or a trans man.
 I can relate to both transgender women and men.